openservicemesh/osm-docs/content/docs/guides/observability/metrics.md

 OSM uses [Prometheus][1] to gather and store consistent traffic metrics and statistics for all applications running in the mesh.
 Prometheus is an open-source monitoring and alerting toolkit which is commonly used on (but not limited to) Kubernetes and Service Mesh environments.

 Each application that is part of the mesh runs in a Pod which contains an Envoy sidecar that exposes metrics (proxy metrics) in the Prometheus format.
-Furthermore, every Pod that is a part of the mesh has Prometheus annotations, which makes it possible for the Prometheus server to scrape the application dynamically.
+Furthermore, every Pod that is a part of the mesh and in a namespace with metrics enabled has Prometheus annotations, which makes it possible for the Prometheus server to scrape the application dynamically.
 This mechanism automatically enables scraping of metrics whenever a pod is added to the mesh.

 OSM metrics can be viewed with [Grafana][8] which is an open source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics.